oceanbase-devhub/langchain-oceanbase/README.md

 # langchain-oceanbase

-This package contains the LangChain integration with Oceanbase.
+This package contains the LangChain integration with OceanBase.

 [OceanBase Database](https://github.com/oceanbase/oceanbase) is a distributed relational database.
 It is developed entirely by Ant Group.
 The OceanBase Database is built on a common server cluster.